Logikfabriken/OH_NO_We_are_out_of_coffee/README.md

 - Sort by, for example, Amount and Date
 - Attach a receipt (image) along with an expense

+## Timeframe

+- A reasonable timeframe should be 4 hours.
+Please do not spend more time than that.

 ## Additional Notes

 - It would be good if you could include some unit tests, but it's not a requirement.
 - The most important thing is not to finish everything but to make an honest attempt and not spend too much time on the task.
-A reasonable timeframe should be 4 hours.
 - We value clean and testable code.
 - Use whatever tech stack you want.
-- We think it is suitable to develop this using a frontend and backend.
+- We think it is suitable to develop this using both a frontend and backend.

----